 For enough work space tables are available on which each machine has its place.
 So different people can work and different steps can be done simultaneously.
 At each workstation there are drawers and boxes for organizing, as well as brackets for attaching drafts of current projects.
 Around it there is room for the storage of fabrics, which are ready for the collection, hangers for finished models, a small photo corner and many shelves for all the beautiful ingredients and trimmings.
 A wall is decorated for inspiration with pictures of past works, which I got as a gift or are just great memories.

 In the meantime, there are even more machines and possibilities ready to produce fantastic projects for you.
-It has been optimized and expanded a lot – So we can now work perfectly!
+It has been optimized and expanded a lot:

-The studio is filled with more than 10 years of hard work, tears and sweat, and many, many dreams.
-I am incredibly grateful and glad to have arrived at this point and to have room for new ideas, colleagues and opportunities for my company now.
-A big thank you to all who accompanied, motivated and supported me on this journey.
-Without you – the helpers, followers and the many wonderful customers – all this would not be possible!
+More than 10 years of hard work, tears and sweat, and many, many dreams have gone into the studio.
+I am incredibly grateful and happy to have reached this point and to have space for new ideas, colleagues and opportunities for my company.
+A big thank you to everyone who accompanied, motivated and supported me on this path.
+Without you – the helpers, followers and the many wonderful customers – none of this would be possible!